wp-plugins/osm/readme.txt

 Yes, the format has to be Lat,Long.
 The name of the customfield has to be configured.

+= Can I combine OSM plugin with other geo data plugins? =

+Yes, up to now WPGMG (google-maps-geocoder) plugin is supported, others will follow on request.

 == Screenshots ==
 1. Showing a track added with a GPX file
-2. Showing all places the blog has got tagged posts/pages
+2. Showing the geo data of all posts/pages within one map